Primer81/dinkum-mods/README.md

 Basic `make` commands are defined under `make/default.mk`.
 Each can be made to apply to a specific set of projects by adding `PROJECT_NAME_LIST=<names...>` before the command.
 These include:
-- `all`: Builds everything using `dotnet` and Cake for debug and release.
+- `all`: Builds debug and release configurations.
-- `clean`: Cleans everything using `dotnet` for debug and release.
+- `clean`: Cleans debug and release configurations.
-- `rebuild`: Rebuilds everything using `dotnet` and Cake for debug and release.
+- `rebuild`: Rebuilds debug and release configurations.
 - `install`: Installs the release build into the active Dinkum installation (WIP).
 - `uninstall`: Uninstalls the release build from the active Dinkum